shenwei356/kmcp/docs/database.md

 database can be loaded into RAM**.
 This can also **accelerate searching on a computer cluster, where every node searches against a small database.
-After performing database searching, search results on all small databases can be merged with `kmcp merge` for downstream analysis**.
+After performing database searching, search results from all small databases can be merged with `kmcp merge` for downstream analysis**.